10 Best 6.5 mm Cartridges For Long-Range Shooting and Hunting

 With the meteoric rise of the 6.5 Creedmoor, American shooters have finally caught up with what European hunters have known for over a century: 6.5mm bullets are good.

-As such, the popularity of the 6.5mm bullet has skyrocketed since 2014 with rifle manufactures like Savage, Browning, Remington, and Winchester all offering new rifles chambered for multiple flavors of 6.5.
+As such, the popularity of the 6.5mm bullet has skyrocketed since 2014 with Savage, Browning, Remington, and Winchester all offering new rifles chambered for multiple flavors of 6.5.

 With so many different varieties of 6.5 cartridges available, many shooters have been whipped into a frenzy to find the best 6.5 on the market to cover all their hunting and long-range shooting needs.